 A high-quality computing curriculum equips children to use computational thinking and creativity to understand and change the world.
-Children are taught the principles of information, how digital systems work, and how to put this knowledge to use through programming.
+Children are taught the principles of information; how digital systems work and how to put this knowledge to use through programming.

-Computing also ensures that pupils become digitally literate - able to use, and express themselves and develop their ideas through information and communication technology - at a level suitable for the future workplace and as active participants in a digital world.
+Computing also ensures that pupils become digitally literate - able to use and express themselves and develop their ideas through information and communication technology - at a level suitable for the future workplace and as active participants in a digital world.

-Aspects covered are
+Aspects covered are:

-A camcorder and / or camera (including digital) may be used to record your child for assessment purposes or observing behaviour, and for general historical recording, including Academy and LA publications.
+Technology may be used to record your child for assessment purposes or observing behaviour, and for general historical recording, including Academy and LA publications.
 Photographs of children may be used by local newspapers and educational publications.
 E-safety awareness is constantly highlighted to children.

 As a school, we are working hard to incorporate technology more and more within our teaching and learning.
 We now have 3 class sets of iPads in school which are used throughout school from Reception to Year 6.
 All class teachers have completed their Apple Teacher badges, and this training is now being rolled out to all Teaching Assistants, to ensure that all staff can support pupils in the effective use of technology both competently and confidently.